Logo for: National Kidney Registry

 What Changes After Kidney Donation?

-Nicole Cheslock, Microsite Donor Mentor
+Nicole Cheslock, NKR Microsite Donor Mentor

 If you are considering becoming a living kidney donor, you may be wondering how your life will change after kidney donation.
 Here’s what you need to know.